 Over the past few years, the Iowa economy added some 4.600 new Health Care jobs, over 2.100 new Financial Services jobs, and almost 1.100 new jobs in Business Services every year to be filled by its residents, and all these new positions are great chances for entry-level workers.
 Yet you need a secondary education credential to be able to enter these employment fields.

 Before you can sit for the exam in Iowa, you must take and pass the state HiSET pre-test.
 If you want to obtain your HiSET diploma, you need to pass the five individual tests of the HiSET exam.
-Testing centers are state-approved and you need to take your tests in person, but now, an online option was introduced as well.
+Testing centers are state-approved, and you need to take your tests in person, but now, an online option was introduced as well.

 For more information:

 FAQ About GED In Iowa

 How to get a GED in Iowa?

 Iowa uses the HiSET exam for high school equivalency (HSE) testing.
 To earn your HSE diploma, you must pass the five independent subtests that make up the HiSET exam.
 The testing fields are Math, Writing, Reading, Social Studies, and Science.
 The HiSET is offered on paper and on a computer.

 The HiSET exam, like the GED, is for adults who never completed high school.
 Iowa requires test-takers to be at least 16 years of age, though underage testers (16 and 17 years old) must meet extra requirements.
 Applicants must be state residents and first attain satisfactory scores on the HiSET Official Practice Test (OPT).
 Underage testers will not receive their HSE diploma until they’ve turned 18.